 The mineral garnet is found all over the world.
 It is quite common in its base form and is usually used industrially, for example, as an abrasive material for sandpaper.

 Gem-quality garnet is not that easily mined.
 Different species and types are found in various locations around the world, such as Russia, Namibia, Kenya, Madagascar, Tanzania and Sri Lanka.
 However, the most significant sources as a whole are the US, Australia, India and China.

 There are many varieties of garnets, but not all of them are used for jewellery production.
 Gem-quality garnets are broken into six main types:

-- Spessartite – at its best this type of garnet has a bright orange colour and unique brilliance that makes it a highly sought-after gemstone.
+- spessartine – at its best, this type of garnet has a bright orange colour and unique brilliance that makes it a highly sought-after gemstone;

 These six varieties are formally recognized names for the garnet, but they are further divided into groups depending on their trade names, colours and sources.
 Some garnets can also be a blend of two or more species.
-For example, Rhodolite garnet is a blend of pyrope and almandine.
-Malaya, also known as Imperial Garnet, is a blend of pyrope and spessartite.
+For example, rhodolite garnet is a blend of pyrope and almandine.
+Malaya or malaia garnet, also known as imperial garnet, is a blend of pyrope and spessartite.